lingduoduo/Deep-Learning/Tensorflow/Tensorflow.md

 model.output_shape
 ```

 **Convolutions**
+- Learn spatial relationship features to improve the models.
 - Convolution kernels have properties similar to tensors
   - shape: total areas to consider at once
   - stride: how far to move the kernal to see the next piece of data